Rappler at 10: Voices behind the art you see on Rappler

 For Andoy, who has had all sorts of job experiences as an employee, Rappler “is the only job where I can say the work I create has meaning.”

-Guia shared that she always believed in seeking the truth and educating audiences on social issues.
+Guia shared that she has always believed in seeking the truth and educating audiences on social issues.

 For Nico, 2016 was a turning point.
-When Duterte came into power, Nico said he was expecting a lot more people to speak up and call out the administration for all its wrongdoings but according to him, there was “radio silence.”
-He asked himself “Ako lang ba nakakakita nito?
+When President Rodrigo Duterte came into power, Nico said he was expecting a lot more people to speak up and call out the administration for all its wrongdoings, but according to him, there was “radio silence.”
+He asked himself: “Ako lang ba nakakakita nito?
 Nababaliw na ba ako?
 Bakit okay kayo dito?
 (Am I the only one who can see this?
 Am I going crazy?
-Why are people ok with this?”)
+Why are people okay with this?)”
 There was a void, and that void was what drove him to keep doing what he does best.
-Alyssa was one of those that used to see Nico’s editorial artworks.
-She shared that Rappler was not really her go-to news site but she knew of it because she would follow Nico’s editorial art released weekly.
+Alyssa was one of those who used to see Nico’s editorial artworks.
+She shared that Rappler was not really her go-to news site, but she knew of it because she would follow Nico’s editorial art released weekly.
 When she found out from a friend that there was a job opening, she quickly applied.

-Raffy shares that he never intended to work for Rappler.
+Raffy never intended to work for Rappler.
 According to him, he was never really a “news person” and didn’t even know who Maria Ressa was.
-Before joining Rappler, he was at an ad agency where he says “nakita ko na lahat ng mali, kailangan mo magsinungaling in order to sell.
-Medyo naalog moral compass ko (I saw what was in the industry: you had to lie in order to sell.
+Before joining Rappler, he was at an ad agency where, he said, “nakita ko na lahat ng mali, kailangan mo magsinungaling in order to sell.
+Medyo naalog moral compass ko (I saw what was wrong in the industry, that you had to lie in order to sell.
 My moral compass was shaken).”
 When he went for the job interview at Rappler and was told about the nature of the work, he said it sparked something in him.
 “I remember feeling culture shock, it was so different from what I used to do.”

-There were times when Raffy would feel overwhelmed and tired that he wanted to quit but what keeps him going is that same spark he felt during the job interview.
-“This was historical and I wanted to see it through and be part of it.
+There are times when Raffy would feel so overwhelmed and tired that he would want to quit, but what keeps him going is that same spark he felt during the job interview.
+“This was historic and I wanted to see it through and be part of it.
 I wanted to be part of an organization that stood up against someone like Duterte.”

 And there lies art’s power: to speak truth to those who wield it – in images that inspire, provoke, and move people and communities to action. – Rappler.com